Funding your studies: By the numbers

 Funding your studies

-Our mission is to educate the next generation of leaders in government, business and civil society.
-We recognise that pursuing a graduate degree is a significant financial commitment for most students, and we strive to offer a variety of support options in order to create an inclusive learning environment that prioritises merit over ability to pay.
+Our mission is to educate the next generation of government, business and civil society leaders.
+We recognise that pursuing a graduate degree is a significant financial commitment for most students, and we strive to offer various support options to create an inclusive learning environment that prioritises merit over ability to pay.

 “After almost a decade of working, starting fresh with Masters was a major financial risk.
 The financial aid that I received from the Hertie School has helped me immensely and boosted my confidence that I can kickstart my career in a new direction.”Diksha Choudhary, MPP 2022